12 Reasons to Invest in Digital Marketing Strategy

 - You tried it and didn’t see any results

 But business blogs have great ROI, too.
-Tons of global companies have a corporate, creative, or culture-focused blog.
+Half of the top 200 Fortune 500 companies have a corporate, creative, or culture-focused blog.

 And if you didn’t see any results from your content marketing, there’s a good chance you either pulled the plug too early, or you weren’t doing it right.
 It can take a year or longer to see content marketing ROI, and it’s important to stay consistent!